brianstarke/go-beget/README.md

 [![GoDoc](https://godoc.org/github.com/brianstarke/go-beget?status.svg)](https://godoc.org/github.com/brianstarke/go-beget)
 [![Build Status](https://travis-ci.org/brianstarke/go-beget.svg?branch=master)](https://travis-ci.org/brianstarke/go-beget)

-Generate serializable and typesafe search requests to pass around.
+Generate serializable and (somewhat) typesafe search requests to pass around.

+The intent is not to recreate Rails, but rather provide a baseline for you to fork to help generate all your boilerplate just the way you like it.

 This is still a work in progress.